 Get one last taste of summer by putting watermelon...

 Fun fact: The grill makes everything taste better.
 Yes, even watermelon.
 Grilled thick watermelon wedges or steak-shaped chunks with chile powder have become a hit at barbecue gatherings.
 The heat of the grill enhances the natural sweet flavor of watermelon.

 In a Salad

 Not much beats that first bite into a juicy slice of watermelon, that is until you’ve had it mixed in with all the delicious fixings of a leafy green salad.
-Unlike most salads where fruit often takes a backseat to chicken or flavorful dressings, the watermelon is the star ingredient in this vibrant green peas and farro salad, which is a lighter alternative to classic pasta salad.
-On a warm summer day, the bold combination of sweet watermelon, feta cheese, and cucumber pickles makes this an interesting side or main dish for dining alfresco.
-And, of course, we can’t forget about this quick and easy watermelon and chicken salad that’s ready in less than 15 minutes.
-Now, grab a fork and dig in!
+Unlike most salads where fruit often takes a backseat to chicken or flavorful dressings, the watermelon is the star ingredient in this Steamed Shrimp and Watermelon Salad.
+On a warm summer day, the bold combination of sweet watermelon, umami soy sauce, and spicy red pepper makes this an interesting side or main dish for dining alfresco.

 In Your Water

 Watermelon is already a great source of water, thus the name.
 It is one of the highest water-content fruits in the produce aisle.
 But for even more hydrating benefits, infused water is the way to go for summer.
 Drink your way to good health with this low-calorie watermelon infusion or a refreshing sip of watermelon agua fresca.

 Get the Recipe: Watermelon, Cucumber, and Mint-Infused Water